Antonio Quarracino

-Antonio Quarracino (8 August 1923 – 28 February 1998) was a Cardinal of the Catholic Church of Argentina and the Archbishop of Buenos Aires between 1990 and 1998.
+Antonio Quarracino (8 August 1923 – 28 February 1998) was an Argentine prelate and cardinal of the Catholic Church in Argentina and the archbishop of Buenos Aires between 1990 and 1998.

 Biography

 Early life and priesthood

 Quarracino was born in Pollica, Province of Salerno, Italy.
 His family emigrated to Argentina when he was 4 years old, settling in the town of San Andrés de Giles in the province of Buenos Aires.

-Quarracino was ordained priest on 22 December 1945, and became a professor at the diocesan seminary of Mercedes.
+He was ordained a priest on 22 December 1945, and became a professor at the diocesan seminary of Mercedes.
 He also taught theology at the Universidad Católica Argentina.

 Episcopate and cardinalate

 Quarracino was appointed Bishop of Nueve de Julio, Buenos Aires, by Pope John XXIII, on 3 February 1962, and received the episcopal see on 8 April of the same year.
 He participated in all sessions of the Second Vatican Council (1962–1965).
 On 3 August 1968 Paul VI moved him to the diocese of Avellaneda (whose new cathedral was built during his rule).

 John Paul II promoted him to the Archdiocese of La Plata on 18 December 1985, and then on 10 July 1990 to the Archdiocese of Buenos Aires, a see to which is attached the title of Primate of Argentina.
 He was elected to preside over the Argentine Episcopal Conference in the following November, and then reelected until 1996.
 He was elevated to Cardinal-Priest of S. Maria della Salute a Primavalle in consistory on 28 June 1991.

 On 27 June 1992 he was the principal consecrator of Jorge Mario Bergoglio, S.J., later Pope Francis, as bishop.